-All these solutions are compromises and payoffs that will not move any of these groups toward their aims as effectively as if they had built a consensus.
+All these solutions are compromises and payoffs.
+They will not move any of these groups toward their aims.
 The wildlife federation board’s action plan has no teeth.
-The senate has produced a cluttered resource-wasting legislative proposal for actions that have no clear aim.
+The Senate has produced a cluttered resource-wasting piece of legislation.
 The bike trail group has shown themselves to be easily bought and their values open to manipulation.

-A consensus decision is characterized by its ability to move the group toward its aim because each member consents only when they can actively support and implement the proposed action.
-The proposal may not be comprehensive or ideal but under the circumstances, in the eyes of each member, it should be the most effective that can be achieved.
+A consensus decision is characterized by its ability to help the group work toward its aim enthusiastically.
+Each member consents only when they can actively support and implement the proposed action.
+The proposal may not be comprehensive or ideal but under the circumstances, in the eyes of each member, it is the most effective that can be achieved.
 By definition, compromises and payoffs do not reach this standard.

 The wildlife federation decision may well discourage action altogether and the organization may seem foolish.
-The cluttered legislative proposal with all its aim-irrelevant provisions, is unlikely to be supported, and if passed, not implemented.
-In the bike trail group where members often have strong social values, even one trade-off will weaken crucial support for the organization.
+The cluttered legislative proposal with all its aim-irrelevant provisions is unlikely to be supported.
+And if passed, not implemented.
+In the bike trail group where members often have strong social values, even one trade-off will weaken support.

-Organizations are built by and composed of members.
-Compromises and pay-offs discourage member support.
-If the aim of the organization is to be achieved, its members must still be united after a decision has been made.
+Members build organizations.
+Compromises and pay-offs discourage member support and participation.
+To achieve the aim of the organization, its members must still be supportive after decisions are made.

 Originally published 2006